ARCHER2-HPC/archer2-fortran-inter/section-2.04/README.md

   end type sphere_t
 ```
 Here, the `non_overridable` attribute to the binding specifies that the same
-name cannot be further overriden by types which extend `sphere_t`.
+name cannot be further overridden by types which extend `sphere_t`.

 An overriding procedure must have exactly the same interface as the relevant
 procedure in the parent type, bar the type of the object reference itself.